rainbowdashlabs/sql-java/docs/en/03/query_planer/postgres.md

                           Filter: ((player_1 = 2) OR (player_2 = 2))
 ```

-We know this node already from the previous plan. a simple scan on the whole table with one condition.
-The only
+We know this node already from the previous plan.
+A simple scan on the whole table with one condition.
-difference is that we are checking for two conditions in our filter and not only one.
+The only difference is that we are checking for two conditions in our filter and not only one.

 ```
         ->  Hash Right Join  (cost=44.19..72.44 rows=130 width=40)